gerka/minter-store/README.md

 # minter-store
-MNTSHOP  crypto that uses plugin Minter-Store for Wordpress
+MNTSHOP  crypto that uses plugin Minter-Store for Wordpress example can be found here https://mntshop.ru
 ## Plugin minter-store
 Hello!
 It's readme about structure, features and how to support this plugin